-- ♦ Coach Federation, COVID-19 Resources for Coaches, June 2020 (tinyurl.com/wzvjnny6).
-ICF is committed to providing Members and Credential-holders with the support and resources needed to meet the needs of clients during the COVID-19 pandemic. - ♦ Life Coach Directory (tinyurl.com/yc3gzjwt).
+- Life Coach Directory.
 This website could be helpful in assessing potential competition with its UK-wide search function and has information on the different areas under the coaching umbrella.
-There is also a member's area for professional life and business coaches. - ◆ The Fascinating Life Coaching Statistics That Prove You're in the Right Industry (tinyurl.com/y8herx6p).
-This blog looks at some of the statistics and trends that are behind the growth in the market. - ◆ The British School of Coaching (tinyurl.com/5dxvwu7j) offers a range of support on qualifications and provides a variety of short courses and events related to different aspects of coaching, including wellbeing, psychology, cognitive behavioural therapy and team coaching techniques. - ♦ You may wish to take a look at the Life Coach job profile from Prospects.
+There is also a member's area for professional life and business coaches. - Life Coaching Industry Statistics for 2023.
+This blog looks at some of the key insights and trends that are behind the growth in the market. - The British School of Coaching offers a range of support on qualifications and provides a variety of short courses and events related to different aspects of coaching, including wellbeing, psychology, cognitive behavioural therapy and team coaching techniques. - You may wish to take a look at the Life Coach job profile from Prospects.
 This covers several different areas including responsibilities, what to expect, skills, qualifications, employers and a small number of case studies.
-(Prospects, Life Coach Job Profile tinyurl.com/y9ertcsa).